ronaldjosephjones/blackjack/README.md

-# blackjack
+# Blackjack JS
-Simple recreation of the card game blackjack.
+A recreation of the card game blackjack.